BBC Radio Orkney

-BBC Radio Orkney is a community radio station, a local opt-out of BBC Radio Scotland, for the Orkney Islands, which is based in Castle Street, Kirkwall, Orkney, in Scotland.
+BBC Radio Orkney is a community radio station and local opt-out service of BBC Radio Scotland, covering the Orkney Islands.
+The station is based in Castle Street, Kirkwall, Orkney, in Scotland.

-Depending on the time of year, there are either two or three broadcasts per day on weekdays on the BBC Radio Scotland frequency: the flagship breakfast programme Around Orkney, a short lunchtime news at 12:54pm featuring local news and weather for Orkney and Shetland, and Radio Orkney's Evening Programme.
+Depending on the time of year, there are either two or three broadcasts per day on weekdays on the BBC Radio Scotland frequency: the flagship breakfast programme Around Orkney, a short lunchtime news at 12:54 pm featuring local news and weather for Orkney and Shetland, and Radio Orkney's Evening Programme.

-From January–March, an evening schedule with weekday programmes air from 6pm-7pm.
+From January – March, an evening schedule with weekday programmes air from 6 pm to 7 pm.

-The station can be heard on 93.7FM, online via their website, BBC Sounds and via smart speakers.
+The station can be heard on 93.7 FM, online via their website, BBC Sounds and via smart speakers.

 Programming

 Around Orkney

-Around Orkney is a news programme broadcast weekday mornings from 7:30 to 8:00am (opting out from BBC Radio Scotland's Good Morning Scotland), featuring local news, weather, travel, sport, daily diary, job opportunities and mart reports.
+Around Orkney is a news programme broadcast weekday mornings from 7:30 am to 8:00 am (opting out from BBC Radio Scotland's Good Morning Scotland), featuring local news, weather, travel, sport, daily diary, job opportunities and mart reports.
 Every Wednesday there is a "Postbag" section featuring letters sent in by listeners.
 Radio Orkney produced their first-ever outside broadcasts in summer 2007, from the County Show and the Parish Cup Final.

+During the Orkney Island Games 2025, Around Orkney was extended from 30 minutes to an hour for one week only, presented by Cameron Stout, Helen Foulis and Rob Flett.
+An evening programme was also aired.

 Radio Orkney's Evening Programme

-Radio Orkney's Evening Programme (often referred to as just the evening programme) is a programme broadcast from 6:10 to 7:00pm from Monday–Thursday between the months of October and May.
+Radio Orkney's Evening Programme (often referred to as just the evening programme) is a programme broadcast from 6:10 pm to 7:00 pm from Monday–Thursday between the months of October and May.
 There are various programmes on the evening schedule, including the regular Monday night Bruck programme (swaps and appeals), a folk music programme (Tuesday Folk)), a country music programme (On The Border), Whassigo (described as "an Orcadian Call My Bluff"), Classic Concert (archive local recordings) and the annual Ba Quiz.